Santa Sanija Vuškāne

+Santa Sanija Vuškāne (born 22 November 2005) is a Latvian professional footballer who plays as a forward for Icelandic club Grindavík/Njarðvík and the Latvia national team.

+Club career

-Santa Sanija Vuškāne (born 22 November 2005) is a Latvian professional footballer who plays as a forward for Ekstraliga club GKS Katowice and the Latvia national team.
-In January 2025, Vuškāne signed her first professional contract with the Polish vice-champion club after a fantastic 2024 season in Latvia, during which she scored 32 goals in 21 matches.
+In January 2025, Vuškāne signed her first professional contract with Polish side GKS Katowice after the 2024 season in Latvia, during which she scored 32 goals in 21 matches.
+During her time in Poland, she made 34 appearances and scored two goals in all competitions, helping GKS win the Ekstraliga title in 2025 and the Polish Cup the following year.

+On 17 July 2026, Vuškāne moved to Grindavík/Njarðvík in Iceland.

 International career

 Vuškāne was called up to the Latvia national team for the first time on 18 February 2025.

 On 8 April 2025, Vuškāne scored her first goal for the national team in a friendly match against Estonia.